 The U.S. News & World Report’s North Regional University category comprises Connecticut, Delaware, Maine, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, and Washington, D.C.
 Regional universities are those that provide a full range of undergraduate majors and graduate programs, but offer few, if any, doctoral programs.

-In 2015, Open Doors Report ranked Arcadia University #1 in the nation for undergraduate students studying abroad for the sixth consecutive year.
-Earlier this year, The Princeton Review named Arcadia University among the “Best in the Northeast” in its 2017 Best Colleges: Region by Region.
-U.S. News and World Report has ranked Arcadia’s Doctor of Physical Therapy program 2nd in Pennsylvania, 20th in the nation.
+In 2016, Open Doors Reportranked Arcadia University #1 in the nation for undergraduate students studying abroad for the seventh consecutive year.
+Earlier this year, The Princeton Review named Arcadia University among the “Best in the Northeast” in its 2018 Best Colleges: Region by Region.